UK Modern Slavery Act Statement

 Policy, Detection, and Deterrence

 Despite the very low risks of modern slavery and human trafficking practices within its business and supply chain, the Firm has adopted a supplier policy that, among other things, is designed to raise awareness about the evils of such practices and to help detect and deter them.
 In this regard, the policy provides that the Firm will not knowingly do business with a prospective or current supplier that engages in modern slavery or human trafficking practices.
 The policy also reminds lawyers and other personnel to remain vigilant about such practices and to report promptly to Firm management any prospective or current supplier known to engage in or suspected of such practices.
 The policy is included in the Firm Handbook accessible to all Firm lawyers and other personnel.
-In addition, the policy has been incorporated into the policy and compliance training conducted for all new Firm lawyers and personnel.
+The policy has also been incorporated into the policy and compliance training conducted for all new Firm lawyers and personnel.

-Benjamin B. Klubes and John P. Kromer
+Benjamin B. Klubes